ali-saeed91/reactArtifacts/README.md

 # reactArtifacts
-A Github Action workflow to build React Artifacts and deploy to current branch on PR
+A Github Action workflow to build React Artifacts and deploy zip artefacts to current branch on PR